Learning to synthesise the ageing brain without longitudinal data: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the University of Edinburgh by PhD studentships to T. Xia and A. Chartsias.
 This work was supported by The Alan Turing Institute under the EPSRC grant EP/N510129/1.
 We thank Nvidia for donating a Titan-X GPU.
 S.A.
-Tsaftaris acknowledges the support of the Royal Academy of Engineering and the Research Chairs and Senior Research Fellowships scheme.
-Data collection and sharing for this project was funded by the Alzheimer's Disease Neuroimaging Initiative (ADNI) (National Institutes of Health Grant U01 AG024904) and DOD ADNI (Department of Defense award number W81XWH-12-2-0012).
+Tsaftaris acknowledges the support of Canon Medical and the Royal Academy of Engineering and the Research Chairs and Senior Research Fellowships scheme (grant RCSRF1819/8/25).
+Data collection and sharing for this project was funded by the Alzheimer's Disease Neuroimaging Initiative (ADNI) (NIH grant U01 AG024904) and Department of Defense ADNI (award number W81XWH-12-2-0012).
 ADNI is funded by the National Institute on Aging, the National Institute of Biomedical Imaging and Bioengineering.
 Private sector contributions are facilitated by the Foundation for the National Institutes of Health (www.fnih.org).
 ADNI data are disseminated by the Laboratory for Neuro Imaging at the University of Southern California.

 \biboptions{authoryear}